 Perhaps it's your first time filing anything more complicated than an annual income tax return.
 Or perhaps you're looking for strategic guidance on how to reduce your crypto taxes.
 Having an accountant or tax advisor in your corner is a smart move, and one that doesn't need to cost you an arm and a leg, or take you on an arduous quest to find a crypto tax guru.

 Koinly works with crypto tax experts around the world.
-Browse our directory here.
+Browse our directory of crypto accountants here.

 Does your accountant need to be a crypto tax expert?

 It really depends on your crypto trading activity.
 If you've made massive gains, crossed the invisible line between investor and trader, been called up for an audit (yikes!), or invested in more of the cryptic cryptocurrency projects, then yes.
 The more complex your story, the more you'll need a crypto accountant, or crypto CPA even.
 As with anything, when the financial - and legal - stakes are high, it's time to call in the experts.